magento/devdocs/guides/v1.0/config-guide/config/plugins.md

 <h2 id="plugin-intro">Introduction</h2>

-In Magento 2, you can change, or *extend*, the behavior of any original method in any Magento class.
+In the Magento system, you can change, or *extend*, the behavior of any original method in any Magento class.

 An *original method* is an existing Magento class method.
 You can change the behavior of an original method by creating an extension.
 Extensions use the *Plugin* class to change the behavior of an original method in Magento code.